 Testability of Requirements

-The testability of each requirement is represented by the following tags:
+The testability of each Requirement is indicated as informational.
+It is a non-normative complement to this profile.
+It is represented by the following tags:

 TESTABLE: This means that the requirement could be tested, and that some test assertion(s) has been written for it.